loginov-rocks/BluetoothTerminal/README.md

 [BluetoothTerminal]   Message received: "Hello, world!".
 ```

-With message longer than the characteristic value size, but less than the receive buffer size (128 bytes):
+With message longer than the characteristic value size (20 bytes by default), but less than the receive buffer size
+(128 bytes by default):

 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.